ssamot/ce888/04-Recommender.md

 ## How about adding known factors/features?

 * Until now we only had latent factors
-* But latent factors arise only when you actually have some a good number of $<user, item, ratings> pairs for a user
+* But latent factors arise only when you actually have a good number of $<user, item, ratings>$ triplets for a user
     * What if the user just joined the website?
 * What if you don't have any?
     * Or what if you have further observations about a user